-The university's proportion and proportionate share of the collective net OPEB liability related to the EGOP is 16.327176% and \$115.59 million.
-The proportion existing at the prior measurement date was 16.591583%.
-This resulted in a change in proportion of (0.264407%) between the current and prior measurement dates.
+The university's proportionate share of the collective net OPEB liability related to the EGOP was \$64.69 million at June 30, 2024.
+At the June 30, 2023, measurement date, the university's proportion of the collective net OPEB liability was 16.209196%.
+The proportion existing at the prior measurement date was 16.327176%.
+This resulted in a change in proportion of (0.117980%) between the current and prior measurement dates.
 The university's proportion of the collective net OPEB liability was based on a projection of the long-term share of contributions to the OPEB plan relative to the projected share of contributions of all participating employers, actuarially determined.
-The collective total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2022, and a measurement date of June 30, 2022.
+The collective total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2023, and a measurement date of June 30, 2023.